f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 ### 1.1 Verify Swagger File

-Make sure endpoints are not specified in the Swagger file by running the following command:
+Check that endpoints are not specified in the Swagger file by running the following command:

 ```bash
 cat code-crud-swagger.yaml | grep endpoint